-To address the issues identified above, we present embarrassingly simple techniques, which have been exploited in other lines of work but remain unexplored in SSL and SSFSL.\footnote{For example, the concurrent work \cite{zhang2025revisiting} used FixMatch to finetune the VLM CLIP.
-However, as shown in their official code, they randomly initialized the classifier~\cite{OSU_MLB_SSLFoundationModels_vit_random_cls} and did not adopt a temperature \cite{OSU_MLB_SSLFoundationModels_vit_no_temperature}.}
+To address the above issues, we present an embarrassingly simple technique by using temperatures, which have not been explored in the SSFSL literature.\footnote{It is worth noting that the recent work \cite{zhang2025revisiting} uses FixMatch to finetune the VLM CLIP, achieving worse performance than finetuning on labeled data only.
+Importantly, their released code \cite{OSU_MLB_SSLFoundationModels_vit_no_temperature} shows that they do not use temperatures. }

-{\bf Classifier Initialization.} The weak supervision signals (\cref{fig:diagnosis}A) make it difficult to effectively finetune VLMs or even learn a linear classifier.
-To mitigate this, we initialize the classifier weights using text embeddings of class names, i.e., $\W=[\mathbf{T}(1), \dots, \mathbf{T}(C)] \in \RB^{d\times C}$.
-This initialization approach has been adopted in ZSL~\cite{wortsman2022robust, parashar2024neglected} and FSL~\cite{lin2023multi, clap24, liu2025few} but has not been explored in SSL.
-Building on this, we propose to further learn the linear classifier on few-shot data.
-We show that this simple step greatly facilitates SSFSL methods to finetune VLMs (\cref{tab:classifier_init}).